 Concerned about covering operating costs in the current economic climate?
 Planning upgrades to save future costs of running HVAC and more at your facility?
 Looking for ways to grow the tax base of your community?
 Need to free up funds to hire more employees?
-What if you qualified for federal grant money that covers one-quarter of your project?
+What if you qualified for federal grant money that covers half the cost of your project?
 Solar Alliance can help you check your eligibility for USDA REAP Grants.

 The REAP Grant from the US Department of Agriculture could help – even if you’re not a farmer or other agricultural business owner.
 This is the Rural Energy for America Program that provides grants as well as low-interest loans.
 It’s for small businesses as defined by the Small Business Administration (SBA).
 We don’t know how you define small, but some businesses are eligible with 500 or fewer employees.
 Eligibility starts with location and is focused on rural areas where 50,000 or fewer people live.
 As with everything, there are exceptions, and we can help navigate you through the eligibility process.